djgroen/FabFlee/doc/TutorialValidate.md

     ```
     fab <remote machine name> flee:<conflict_name>,simulation_period=<number>,replicas=<number>
     ```
-    For instance, to execute replica simulations for the Mali conflict, simply type:
+    For instance, to execute an ensemble simulations for the Mali conflict with two replicase, you can type:
     ```
     fab localhost flee:mali,simulation_period=300,replicas=2
     ```